YOUR CLIMB IS THEIR FUTURE

 For more information about how the Summit for Someone program supports youth programming at Big City Mountaineers, head to our Frequently Asked Questions page.

 June 8, 2018 - June 10, 2018

 Standing just 250 feet shy of Rainier—and towering over 10,000 above the surrounding topography—Shasta is the second-highest peak in the Cascades and offers challenging routes for newbie mountaineers as well as experienced climbers.
-The snowy West Face is a great route for learning basic mountaineering skills, like using an ice axe and crampons.
-It’s also a way to see the gorgeous Mount Shasta Wilderness, which is known for its gorgeous waterfalls and wildflowers, and camp in remote Hidden Valley.
-The views only get better above treeline.
+The snowy West Face is a great route for learning basic mountaineering skills, like using an ice axe and crampons, and is also a way to see the gorgeous Mount Shasta Wilderness.

 Registration for the Mt.
 Shasta climb is open until Feb.
 8, 2018.

 Mount Hood is among the most-climbed glaciated peaks in North America, and for good reason.
 You’ll recognize Hood: its distinctive cone shape, along with the gorgeous Timberline Lodge at its base, appeared in Stanley Kubric’s classic film, The Shining.
 Unlike many of its Pacific Northwest neighbors, this 11,239-foot dormant stratovolcano—which, on a clear day, is visible from up to 100 miles away—is a reasonable single-day climb.
 Thanks to its easy approach and relatively low elevation, it’s an ideal destination for those looking to gain glacier travel experience in a less committed setting than many of the other Cascade Volcanoes.

 Registration for the Mt.
 Hood climb is open until Feb.
 17, 2018.